skymansandy/wiretapKMP/docs/getting-started.md

 # Getting Started

 WiretapKMP is a network inspection SDK for Kotlin Multiplatform and Swift.
-It captures HTTP and WebSocket traffic from your app, stores it locally, and gives you a built-in UI to browse requests, responses, and WebSocket messages — no proxy server needed.
+It captures HTTP, WebSocket, and SSE (Server-Sent Events) traffic from your app, stores it locally, and gives you a built-in UI to browse requests, responses, WebSocket messages, and SSE events — no proxy server needed.

 ## How It Works